AzHicham/loki/Readme.rst

 Development
 =========

-To be able to compile this project, you'll need to have libraries for zmq and initialize the submodule that brings protobuf description for Navitia.
+To be able to compile this project, you'll need to:

+- initialize the submodule that brings protobuf description for Navitia
+- have libraries for zmq and PostgreSQL
+- have the `lld` linker (faster than the default `ld`) which is not installed on most default Linux distributions

 .. code-block::

     git submodule update --init --recursive
-    sudo apt install libzmq3-dev
+    sudo apt install libzmq3-dev libpq-dev lld

 Acknowledgments
 =========